 Women can preserve their fertility:

-- Before cancer and other treatments that might impact fertility.
+- Before cancer and other treatments that might impact fertility such as gender-affirming hormone treatment (GAHT).
 Eggs, embryos and ovarian tissue can be frozen for people who face losing their fertility because of cancer treatment or another reason.
 We can offer fertility preservation at short notice prior to cancer treatment.

 - Or if they think their fertility may decline before they are ready to have children.
 As below: